theidiotmachine/WA1/README.md

 ```
 //totally spurious example
-let a = 9 as number
+let a = 9 as Number
 ```

 ### Member functions on ints